Toaq, But Easy, at Least in the Beginning

 From The Toaq Wiki

 󱛆󱚹󱛍󱛃 󱛄󱚺 󱛖 (Hıo ka!)
-Hello and welcome to Toaq, But Easy, at Least in the Beginning. 󱚰󱚹 󱚰󱚹󱛍󱚺󱛎󱛃 󱚾󱛊󱚹 󱛕 (Mı Mıao jí.)
+Hello and welcome to Toaq, But Easy, at Least in the Beginning, a really fast-paced “textbook” (if you can call it that). 󱚰󱚹 󱚰󱚹󱛍󱚺󱛎󱛃 󱚾󱛊󱚹 󱛕 (Mı Mıao jí.)
 I am Mıao (Moon).
-We’ve got two lessons and it’s unlikely to get anything else done.
+We’ve got three lessons and it’s unlikely to get anything else done.

 1 - Sá paı nıq! - A new friend!